pippinbarr/chesses2/process/process-journal.md

 Was suggested on Twitter by @meanporridge that a knight could capture "both" pieces along its trajectory.
 Gets a bit quantum though... how do you choose which "L" the knight is traveling in?
 This seems to lead to a lot of trouble.

 So I'm leaning toward: no captures for knights because they just don't move in the right way.

+---

+## UI (Wednesday, 18 March 2020, 17:01PM)

+Spent a bit of time on the UI today, trying to get the info panel idea going.
+In feeling my way through it I decided it makes more sense to show the info panel only during the play of a specific game, but I'm concerned there would actually be room for it on the screen.
+Also currently the icon doesn't always fit on the screen.
+Hghghgh.

+At any rate, at least I'm feeling it out through the materials etc. etc. I suspect it might be necessary to throw an overlay on top of the board instead, with an x to close it before resuming play.
+That's relatively tidy and doesn't take up more screen real estate.
+Then would just have to fit the issue of the info button and where to place it.
+Could be literally as simple as reducing font sizes I suppose, though that's kinda lame.

+(By the by I also fixed pixel density in LeWitt, so that works better now.
+Still issues around mobile, notably prompting a save to camera roll or something.)